programmfabrik/fylr-gitbook/for-system-administrators/migration/restore.md

 ---
 description: >-
-  This page descibes the process of restoring a local backup (JSON payloads) to a target instance using the API.
+  This page describes the process of inserting a local backup of JSON payloads to a target fylr instance
 ---

-# Restore
+# Insert payloads (`fylr restore`)

 The `fylr restore` command performs `POST` requests to the API of the target fylr instance.
 It iterates over the list of payloads from the `manifest.json` file.